Across the United States, 35% of households are renting.

 On the surface, this indicates a vast divide between homeowners and renters.
-However, that gap has been steadily shrinking throughout 2021.
+However, that gap has been steadily shrinking over the past couple years.
 (For more on renting vs. owning, check out these stats.)
 This reluctance to buy isn’t exactly coincidental.
 (Hint: The current housing market heavily favors the seller.)
 Beyond that, it’s difficult to stay so committed to future plans, and ownership represents a long-term investment to a single location and consistent budget.
 In the age of streaming media and subscription-style cell phone plans, “commitment” and “long-term investment” start sounding like dirty words.

 Despite those mental (and financial) hurdles, there are plenty of reasons to become a homeowner.
 Homeownership can build wealth over time and grant tax deductions you’d never see as a renter.
 Also, interest shrinks as a mortgage is paid off, while rent costs tend to grow.
 Even after taking potential risks into account, buying a home can be a financially beneficial long-term decision.